-- Calendula.
-Antibacterial, anti-fungal.
-Helps speed up recovery and is a great source of vitamin E & A. Make a salve by adding ¼ teaspoon of salt to one cup of purified water.
+- Calendula – Antibacterial, anti-fungal.
+Helps speed up recovery and is a great source of vitamin E & A. To make a salve … add ¼ teaspoon of salt to one cup of purified water.
 Add 2040 drops of calendula tincture.
 Apply with a clean cotton ball two-four times a day.

-- Hypericum and calendula tincture diluted in water (HyperCal) is an antibacterial wash for hot spots that works well to clean and relieve the pain.
+- Hypericum and calendula diluted in water (Hypercal) is an antibacterial wash.
+It works well to clean and relieve hot spot pain.
 You can find it on Amazon or at your local health food store.
-If you can’t find HyperCal, just mix equal parts of both.
+If you can’t find HyperCal, mix equal parts of both.

-- Hot spots are usually fairly wet, so use black tea to them dry up.
+- Hot spots are usually wet, so use black tea to them dry up.
 The tannins in black tea can also help stop the infection and help it heal.
 Steep some tea and let it cool.
-Use either the tea bag or a cotton ball and hold it to the hot spot for several minutes or longer if your dog doesn’t seem to mind it.
+Use either the tea bag or a cotton ball and hold it to the hot spot for several minutes.
+If your dog doesn’t mind, you can hold it there longer.

 You may notice that your dog’s appetite decreases with the heat.
 If she doesn’t want to eat, don’t make her.

 If she isn’t as active, feed to match her activity level.
-You can even move to once a day feeding a few times a week if the weather is really warm.
+You can even choose to feed her once a day a few times a week if the weather is very warm.

 You can also skip the warm fatty meats and warming foods to keep the meals lighter.